What is a virtual assistant?

 How to hire virtual assistants from freelancer sites

-Can’t find any virtual assistants catering to your industry?
-Not to worry—you can probably find equivalent help on freelancer sites like Upwork, which these days function very similarly to virtual assistant hiring services.
+Can’t find any virtual assistants on LinkedIn who cater to your industry?
+Not to worry—you can probably find equivalent help on freelancer sites like Upwork.com, which these days function very similarly to virtual assistant hiring services.
 Just keep the following tips in mind:

 Tip #1: Create a detailed posting

 Many virtual assistants are good at what they do, but they can’t read your mind.
-Spell out exactly what it is you need help with and define the role that you’re hiring for as best as you can.
+In the job description, spell out exactly what it is you need help with and define the role that you’re hiring for as best as you can.
+Be sure to specify how much work you’ll need to do—whether it’s a full-time schedule or a couple hours per week.
 Do it in the plainest language possible, avoid buzzwords, and get to the point.

 Tip #2: Make sure they’re reading the listing

-Upwork is great because it can get your posting in front of a lot of freelancers fast.
+Upwork is great because they have a dedicated section for virtual assistants and it can get your posting in front of a lot of freelancers fast.
 The downside to this is that a lot of the responses you get will be generic and copy-pasted.
 In many cases it won’t be clear whether an applicant has even read your posting in the first place.

 One way to get around this is to include a simple instruction in your job posting—i.e. “When responding to this job listing, please start your reply with ‘Hi Nick!’”
 This seems simple, but it’s a great way to narrow down the candidate pool quickly.